alibaba/ai-matrix/macro_benchmark/CNN_Mxnet/README.md

 4 nodes       | 40            | 44            | 42.68

-The scripts to run different config are at /scripts folder
+The scripts to run different config are at /scripts folder.
+The ip address in the scripts need to be modified to fit your environment.